Simsys/standards-larus-NMEA-protocol/README.md

 For the GNSS position, regular NMEA 0183 sentences are used.
 Information regarding pressure measurements and voltage measurements are send using the OpenVario protocol as published on https://github.com/Turbo87/openvario-protocol.

 For the attitude, wind, and air density information, a separate protocol has been defined as it is not (yet) supported by the OpenVario protocol.
 This LARUS serial port protocol is built around the `$PLARx` NMEA sentence.
-The `x` is a `W` when wind information is being sent, `A` when attitude information is shown and `D` for the ratio of observed air density divided by the ICAO standard air density at the current altitude.
+The `x` is a `W` when wind information is being sent, `A` when attitude information is shown and `D` for the instant air density.

 ## Available sentences